Study Abroad Information Sessions

 1. They can be articulated as Chico State Courses.
 These are courses already pre-authorized by specific departments and converted to Chico State terminology (call numbers, titles, etc.).
 These courses will eventually appear on your Chico transcript as if they had been taken in Chico.
 If articulation is an option for your program, you will find that form listed on this website.

 2. They can be substituted for Chico State Courses This would apply to the courses that OIP/USAC has NOT converted to Chico State terminology (most programs).
 Through the substitution process, the Chico transcript will simply list the foreign university's course title and number, rather than a Chico equivalent.
-The Chico equivalents will be reflected only on student's major/minor clearance forms and the Study Abroad Courses Substitution forms themselves.
+The Chico equivalents will be reflected only on student's Degree Progress Report and the Study Abroad Courses Substitution forms themselves.

 Special Note: All DIRECT EXCHANGE courses are processed as substitutions.